TryingToPhxIt/Scylla-Xandra-Guide/README/5_using_xandra.md

 This module is purely dedicated to executing queries.
 It should pull queires from CQL Query and if required pull query variables from a Query Processing module.

-  Note: Do not add Xandra.prepare!(:scylla_db, *) into memory, it will not work as @types are loaded at the same time :scylla_db is being set up.
+  Note: Do not add Xandra.prepare!(:scylla_db, *) into memory.
+  It will not work as @types are loaded at the same time :scylla_db is being set up.

   ```elixir
   defmodule Scylla.Posts do